bholtbholt/step-sequencer/README.md

 - Preview track?
 - Mute track?
 - Local storage sequences?
+- Keyboard control 1-8, q-i, a-k, z-, = 8 steps; - move down = move up; [ move left ] move right

 # Bugs
-- After x time, the audio no longer triggers and a JS promise error is returned
+- After x time, the audio no longer triggers and a JS promise error is returned. `const samples` is no longer in scope, is it due to GC on Safari?
 - The sequence position is fast, or the audio is slow.
 Step 1 plays audio while light is on step 2.
 Noticeable a slow speeds.